tjoye20/better-beehive/README.md

 # Better Beehive

-Better Beehive is a ReactJS-Rails app that
+Better Beehive is a ReactJS-Rails app that allows users with "different-abilities" to find businesses that are accessible to them, based on submitted reviews of various businesses from other users.

 ### This repository is the Rails API for the ReactJS frontend.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...